-REMUNERATION AND NOMINATION COMMITTEE
+REMUNERATION COMMITTEE AND NOMINATION COMMITTEE

-The remuneration and nomination committee (the "Committee") of the Company has been established by the Board.
-The Committee currently comprises three independent non-executive Directors.
-The duties of the Committee include the following:
+The remuneration committee (the "Remuneration Committee") and the nomination committee (the "Nomination Committee") of the Company have been established by the Board.
+The both committees currently comprise three independent non-executive Directors.
+The duties of the Remuneration Committee include the following:

-- To make recommendations to the Board on the Company's policy and structure for all Directors' and senior management's remuneration and on the establishment of a formal and transparent procedure for developing remuneration policy. - To review and approve the management's remuneration proposals with reference to the Board's corporate goals and objectives. - To make recommendations to the Board on the remuneration of non-executive Directors. - To consider salaries paid by comparable companies, time commitment and responsibilities and employment conditions elsewhere in the Group. - To review and approve compensation payable to executive Directors and senior management for any loss or termination of office or appointment to ensure that it is consistent with contractual terms and is otherwise fair and not excessive. - To review and approve compensation arrangements relating to dismissal or removal of Directors for misconduct to ensure that they are consistent with contractual terms and are otherwise reasonable and appropriate. - To ensure that no Director or any of his/her associates is involved in deciding his/her own remuneration. - To review the structure, size and composition (including the skills, knowledge and experience) of the Board at least annually and make recommendations on any proposed changes to the Board to complement the Company's corporate strategy. - To identify individuals suitably qualified to become Board members and select or make recommendations to the Board on the selection of individuals nominated for directorships. - To assess the independence of independent non-executive Directors. - To make recommendations to the Board on the appointment or reappointment of Directors and succession planning for Directors, in particular the chairman of the Board and the chief executive officer.
+- To make recommendations to the Board on the Company's policy and structure for all Directors' and senior management's remuneration and on the establishment of a formal and transparent procedure for developing remuneration policy. - To review and approve the management's remuneration proposals with reference to the Board's corporate goals and objectives. - To review and determine the remuneration packages of the Directors with reference to their duties and responsibilities with the Company. - To consider salaries paid by comparable companies, time commitment and responsibilities and employment conditions elsewhere in the Group. - To review and approve compensation payable to executive Directors and senior management for any loss or termination of office or appointment to ensure that it is consistent with contractual terms and is otherwise fair and not excessive. - To review and approve compensation arrangements relating to dismissal or removal of Directors for misconduct to ensure that they are consistent with contractual terms and are otherwise reasonable and appropriate. - To ensure that no Director or any of his/her associates is involved in deciding his/her own remuneration.